 - 1.1 Bath and Wells Multi Academy Trust takes the safeguarding of its pupils very seriously and we recognise that it is extremely important that any safeguarding concerns or allegations made against a member of staff, supply staff, contractors or volunteers is managed quickly and effectively.
-It is also important that low level safeguarding concerns are recognised and reported so behaviours can be appropriately managed. - 1.2 This policy sets out how the Trust will manage safeguarding concerns and allegations made about a member of staff, supply staff, contractors or volunteers at our academy.
-It meets the requirements of the Department for Education statutory guidance for managing allegations set out in Part 4 of Keeping Children Safe in Education 2022. - 1.3 This policy is set out in two parts.
-The first part deals with allegations made against members of staff, including supply staff, contractors or volunteers.
+It is also important that low level safeguarding concerns are recognised and reported so behaviours can be appropriately managed. - 1.2 This policy sets out how the Trust will manage safeguarding concerns and allegations made about a member of staff, supply staff, contractors or volunteers at our academy, together with allegations relating to incidents that happened when an individual or organisation was using the Trust premises for the purposes of running activities for children.
+It meets the requirements of the Department for Education statutory guidance for managing allegations set out in Part 4 of Keeping Children Safe in Education 2023. - 1.3 This policy is set out in two parts.
+The first part deals with allegations made against members of staff, including supply staff, contractors or volunteers, together with allegations relating to incidents that happened when an individual or an organisation was using the Trust premises for the purposes of running activities for children.
 The second part deals with low level concerns raised in relation to members of staff, including supply staff, contractors or volunteers.